aboelkassem/designing-data-intensive-applications-notes/README.md

 - Due to the sort order, the index can be used to find all the people with a particular last name, or all the people with a particular (lastName, firstName) combination.
 However, the index is useless if you want to find all the people with a particular first name.

-Example of this index is geospatial index which used to search by latitude followed by longitude.
+An example of this index is a geospatial index which is used to search by latitude followed by longitude.

 ```sql
 SELECT * FROM restaurants